 "The bottom line here is that motivating people to lose weight without educating them on how to monitor their calorie intake might not be enough to combat obesity.
 As the dieter's paradox shows, motivation without knowledge can be counterproductive," says Chernev.
 "Promoting the consumption of healthy foods without providing a complete picture of the factors influencing weight gain might paradoxically facilitate calorie overconsumption, leading to weight gain rather than weight loss."

 The study, "The Dieter's Paradox," will appear in the April 2011 issue of the Journal of Consumer Psychology.

 For more information about the Kellogg School of Management at Northwestern University, visit www.kellogg.northwestern.edu

-*News Release by Kellogg School of Management: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Kellogg School of Management).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.